Skip to main content

 Canonical summary schemas

-The Summary Bus defines two related schemas:
+The Summary Bus defines four related schemas:

 • event_summary.v1